The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

 “Where installed as part of the renovation works, except for renovation works in residential building units, the specified water use for the following water appliances is attested by product datasheets, a building certification or an existing product label in the Union, in accordance with the technical specifications laid down in Appendix E to this Annex:

-1. wash hand basin taps and kitchen taps have a maximum water flow of 6 litres/min;
+1. Wash hand basin taps and kitchen taps have a maximum water flow of 6 litres/min;

-1. showers have a maximum water flow of 8 litres/min;
+2. Showers have a maximum water flow of 8 litres/min;

-1. WCs, including suites, bowls and flushing cisterns, have a full flush volume of a maximum of 6 litres and a maximum average flush volume of 3,5 litres;
+3. WCs, including suites, bowls and flushing cisterns, have a full flush volume of a maximum of 6 litres and a maximum average flush volume of 3,5 litres;

-1. urinals use a maximum of 2 litres/bowl/hour.
+4. Urinals use a maximum of 2 litres/bowl/hour.
 Flushing urinals have a maximum full flush volume of 1 litre.”

 #3.
 Minimum safeguards

-The third criterion for taxonomy-alignment is that an economic activity needs to be in alignment with the following minimum safeguards:
+The third criterion for taxonomy-alignment is that economic activity needs to be in alignment with the following minimum safeguards:

 Enabling and transitional activities